|

 Note From Scott Moody, Herpetologist, Ohio University in Athens, Athens OH

-are first anatomists, geneticists, ecologists, physiologists, biochemists, behaviorists,
+Remember that herpetologists are first anatomists, geneticists, ecologists, physiologists,

-are now hiring people with a background in raising and breeding herps.
+Animal holding facilities are now hiring people with a background in raising and

-(conservation or hunt/reel) departments, as well as national forest wildlife biologists,
+fish and wildlife (conservation or hunt/reel) departments, as well as national

-that amphibians and reptiles make much better ecological-indicator species, thus
+biologists finding that amphibians and reptiles make much better ecological-indicator

 These are the two areas of growth